Fundamental regions for non-isometric group actions: Abstract

 \section{Abstract}

 We generalise results about isometric group actions on metric spaces and their fundamental regions to the context of merely continuous group actions.
-We will focus on results that yield the relative compactness of a fundamental region for a cocompact group action, which requires us to replace the condition of local finiteness by a strictly stronger condition.
-Finally we will give some applications of our results, including a necessary condition for homothetic transformation of a semi-Riemannian manifold to be essential.
+In particular, we obtain results that yield the relative compactness of a fundamental region for a cocompact group action.
+As a consequence, we obtain a criterion for a cocompact cyclic group of semi-Riemannian homotheties to be inessential.